rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 ## VPN & DHBox

 To access our virtual computer, the DHBox, you will need to use Carleton's VPN service.
-Please go to [this page](https://carleton.ca/its/help-centre/page-type/vpn/) and follow the instructions for your particular computer.
+Please visit [Carleton's VPN help page](https://carleton.ca/its/help-centre/page-type/vpn/) and follow the instructions for your particular computer.
 Once you've got it installed, you will need to connect to Carleton through the VPN with your mycarletone credentials.
 Indeed, you should always connect via a VPN whenever you're using a public wifi point (like in coffee shops).
 The VPN acts like a private tunnel from your computer to Carleton's servers.
 To the rest of the internet, it will now look as if you actually are on campus.
-Once you're connected via the VPN, you can access the DHBox [here](http://134.117.26.132:5000/).
+Once you're connected via the VPN, you can [access the DHBox through your browser](http://134.117.26.132:5000/).
 Bookmark the site; you'll use it in the exercises in module 1.

 ### Using the DHBox